nabintamanghai/sql-projects/Marketing Campaign Analysis/README.md

   LinkedIn gets the most clicks, so we should use it to share useful info and bring more people closer to buying.

 - Keep checking how ads are doing <br>
-  We should always watch how each platform and place is doing, so we can spend money where it works best.
+  We should always watch how each platform and region is doing, so we can spend money where it works best.

 ---